fthdgn-gh/website/content/blog/journey-to-linux-from-windows/index.en.md

 Follow [this](https://gist.github.com/Gyarbij/4dc1fe668b6e7d804b490bebddd3ac80) guide and [this](https://github.com/tynor88/docker-rclone-mount/issues/2#issuecomment-470129261) comment to set it up properly.

+Remove the comments (parts that starts with #) from the sample configuration because it breaks the service.

 Create different services and cache folders for each cloud storage you want to sync.

 ## Desktop Environment, Display Manager and Customization